jonathan-dev/a3/README.md

 });
 ```

-12. Use newline for each method in method chaining **and** place dot in new line.
-Example:
+12. Use newline for each method in method chaining **and** place dot in new line:
 ```
 # good: